usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 This is the official checklist template for upgrading UseGalaxy.no to new releases.
 When an upgrade is to be performed, create a new issue in the issue tracker and copy/paste the relevant tests from this list into that issue (in raw markdown code).

-### Updates to Galaxy configuration files

-- [ ] Check if any new Galaxy configuration files have been introduced and if there have been updates to existing configuration files, especially "galaxy.yml" and "datatypes_conf.xml"

-### Updates to custom modified Galaxy files

-- [ ] The following three Galaxy code files (plus one style file) are replaced with our own custom modified copies in the playbooks.
-We must check if any of these have been updated since the previous Galaxy release, and if so, we should merge the new changes into our own copies.

-* client/src/mvc/history/options-menu.js
-* client/src/components/login/Login.vue
-* lib/galaxy/authnz/psa_authnz.py
-* client/src/style/scss/theme/blue.scss

-### Updates to Galaxy package dependencies

-- [ ] The requirements for our [default Singularity container](https://github.com/usegalaxy-no/infrastructure-playbook/blob/master/env/common/files/galaxy/mulled/default-container/requirements.txt) is based on the [requirements for Galaxy](https://github.com/galaxyproject/galaxy/tree/master/lib/galaxy/dependencies) itself (especially the [pinned-requirements.txt](https://github.com/galaxyproject/galaxy/blob/master/lib/galaxy/dependencies/pinned-requirements.txt) and [conditional-requirements.txt](https://github.com/galaxyproject/galaxy/blob/master/lib/galaxy/dependencies/conditional-requirements.txt)).
-If these are out of sync, it can cause problems for some bundled tools.
-Check if the requirements for the container needs to be updated, and, if so, recreate the default container image also.

-### Looks and auth
+### After upgrade
+- [ ] Login to the server and run `sudo systemctl status` to check that all the services are up and running correctly under "system.slice" (not under "user.slice")
+- [ ] Login to the server and run `ps -eo pid,user,cmd` to check that the services are owned by the correct OS user ("galaxy")
-- [ ] Use the API to check that you now have the correct and expected version  https://(test.)usegalaxy.no/api/version
+- [ ] Use this API call in a web brower to check that you now have the correct and expected Galaxy version https://usegalaxy.no/api/version

+### Style and authentication
-- [ ] Check that the styling is correct and looks like this example (example to be updated?)
+- [ ] Check that the NeLS styling is correct, including masthead logo and colors
+- [ ] Check that our custom login page has the correct style and contents
 - [ ] Check that login works with FEIDE
 - [ ] Check that login works with NeLS IdP
-- [ ] Check that logout works correctly and that you have to re-enter your password to log in again.
+- [ ] Check that logout works correctly and that you have to re-enter your password to log in again

-### Links
+### Links and masthead buttons
 - [ ] Check that the Help menu includes a link to "Support" and that this link takes you to the help desk web page at https://elixir.no/helpdesk
-- [ ] Check that the Help menu includes a link to "Terms & conditions" and that this link brings up the terms of service document in the middle panel
+- [ ] Check that the Help menu includes a link to "Terms & conditions" and that this link brings up our terms of service document
-- [ ] Check that the "See the Galaxy release notes" bell-button in the masthead displays the release notes for the Galaxy version that is installed
+- [ ] Galaxy release notes webhook (bullhorn icon)
-- [ ] ~~Check that the “Galaxy Support” link in the Help menu takes you to https://galaxyproject.org/support~~
+- [ ] Training materials webhook (graduation cap icon)
+- [ ] Backend status webhook (heartbeat icon)
+- [ ] Update log webhook (calendar icon)

-### Basic operations
+### Data Import/export
-- [ ] Import a file from your local computer into your history
+- [ ] Import a file from your local computer into your history via the Upload Data button
+- [ ] Check that these uploads are handled by TusD
+- [ ] Import a file directly from the tool form
+- [ ] Import a file by dragging it into Galaxy from an external OS file browser on your computer
+- [ ] Download a single file from your history (download button)
+- [ ] Download a collection from your history as a zip-file  (click on the collection and then press download button).
+Extract and inspect the files in the zip-archive afterwards
+- [ ] Deferred dataset resolution (Choose "paste/fetch data" in the Upload dialog and paste in a dataset URL, then press the "Settings" cogwheel button and check off "Defer dataset resolution")
+- [ ] **NeLS Storage**
   - [ ] Import a single file from the NeLS Storage (and display it!)
   - [ ] Import multiple files from the NeLS Storage in a single operation (and display them!)
   - [ ] Export one or more files to the NeLS Storage
+  - [ ] Export one or more files to the NeLS Storage into a new directory
-- [ ] Test a history export from Galaxy to NeLS Storage
+  - [ ] Export a history from Galaxy to NeLS Storage
-- [ ] Test a history import from NeLS Storage to Galaxy
+  - [ ] Import a history from NeLS Storage to Galaxy
+- [ ] **Remote storage sources**
+  - [ ] Import a file from an FTP server
+  - [ ] Import a file from a custom SSH server
+  - [ ] Export a file to a custom SSH server
+- [ ] **Histories**
+  - [ ] Import a history from a file (in tgz and/or ROC-format)
+  - [ ] Export a history to a file (in tgz and/or ROC-format)
+  - [ ] Import a history from another Galaxy server via link
+  - [ ] Export a history to another Galaxy server via link
+  - [ ] Archive a history in NeLS Storage and free up the disk
+  - [ ] Import an archived history back into Galaxy

+### Tools
-- [ ] Run a tool that comes bundled with Galaxy (e.g. "replace text")
+- [ ] Run a tool that comes bundled with Galaxy (e.g. "select first" or "add column")
 - [ ] Run a tool that was installed from a tool shed
-- [ ] Run a tool that uses a reference dataset (e.g. bwa-mem)
-- [ ] Test a workflow
-- [ ] Test a Visualization plugin (if configured), e.g. “Charts” (example of a tool that typically would produce outputs ready for Charts to visualize?)
-- [ ] Test Trackster visualization
-- [ ] Test a Display Application (if configured), e.g. “UCSC Genome Browser”
-- [ ]  History import from another Galaxy server to UseGalaxy.no via link
-- [ ]  ~~History export from UseGalaxy.no to another Galaxy server via link   (this currently does not work)
-- [ ]  History import from file
-- [ ]  History export to file
-- [ ]  Test the "bug report" function and verify that the email is sent to a sensible recipient (usegalaxy@usegalaxy.no)
-- [ ]  Run a Data Manager (admin page)

-### New stuff v20.01
-- [ ] workflow documentation.
-When it has finished, select “Workflow Invocations” from the “User” menu.
-Choose a workflow invocation and press the V-button to expand it.
-Press the “View Invocation Report” link below the two colored bars (not the printer icon!).

-### New stuff v20.09
-- [ ] Allow uploading directly from the tool form
-- [ ] Workflow import from GA4GH TRS servers

-### New stuff v21.01
-- [ ] Workflow invocation details.
-After a workflow has been run, select “Workflow Invocations” from the “User” menu and click on the workflow name to show details.
-- [ ] Workflow author and license metadata annotations in the workflow editor
-- [ ] Workflow "Best Practices".
-Lint a workflow by selecting "Best Practices" from the cogwheel menu in the workflow editor
-- [ ] Workflow Reports (with visualizations!).
-Create a report template in the workflow editor and view the report after running the WF.
-- [ ] See the disc usage for users on the Admin page
-- [ ] Galaxy Training Materials button in the masthead
-- [ ] Beta history panel

-### New stuff v21.05
-- [ ] Pluggable Data Sources:
-  - [ ] Import a file from a configured FTP server
-  - [ ] Import a file from your personal DropBox account (configure it first under User => Preferences => Manage information)
-  - [ ] Export a history to your personal DropBox account
-  - [ ] Import a history from your personal DropBox account

-### New stuff v21.09
-- [ ] Tool Panel Views
-- [ ] News webhook (bell icon in masthead menu)

-### NeLS Storage plugin
-- [ ] Import files from NeLS Storage with the "Upload Data" tool ("Choose remote files")
-- [ ] Export files to NeLS Storage using the "__Export datasets__ to remote files source" tool under Send Data
-- [ ] Import history from NeLS Storage (remote file) by clicking on "Import history" on the user's Saved Histories page
-- [ ] Export history to NeLS Storage (remote file) by selecting "Export History to File" from the history options menu (cogwheel button in history panel)

-### Old tests that may be relevant again in the future
-- [ ] Click on the “Help” button on “run workflow” page and check if this takes you to a Galaxy page with instructions for the workflow (or to a page that says “Workflow Instructions.
-ERROR: Unknown NeLS pipeline: xxxx”)
+- [ ] Run a tool that uses the default container (it does not have "requirements" in the wrapper)
+- [ ] Run a tool that uses a CVMFS reference dataset from "data.galaxyproject.org" (e.g. Bowtie2)
+- [ ] Run a tool that uses a CVMFS reference dataset from "data.usegalaxy.no" (e.g. RNA STAR with built-in gene model "hg38 with Ensembl annotations")
+- [ ] Run a tool that uses a local reference dataset (e.g. Salmon Quant with built-in index "Transcriptome of Sea Louse from ENSEMBL release 56 with decoys")
+- [ ] Run a tool that writes temp-files to "/tmp" (e.g. FastQC)
+- [ ] Switch Tool Panel mode to sort tools by EDAM operations or topics
+- [ ] Search for tools with the advanced tool search

+### Workflows
+- [ ] Run a workflow (that generates a report)
+- [ ] Run a workflow with conditional workflow steps ([example](https://folk.ntnu.no/kjetikl/galaxy/Galaxy-Workflow-test_conditional_23.ga))
+- [ ] **Workflow invocations**
+  - [ ] Inspect the workflow invocation details afterward running a workflow
+  - [ ] Look at the workflow invocation report
+  - [ ] Export a workflow invocation as RO-crate
+- [ ] **Workflow editor**
+  - [ ] Add comments and drawings
+  - [ ] Use mouse wheel to change zoom level in workflow editor
+- [ ] Import a workflow GA4GH TRS servers

+### Histories
+- [ ] Show histories side by side in "multi-view" mode
+- [ ] Drag’n’ drop datasets between histories in the "history multi-view"
+- [ ] **Bulk history operations**
+  - [ ] Add tags to multiple selected datasets
+  - [ ] Add tags to a dataset collection
+  - [ ] Remove tags from multiple selected datasets
+  - [ ] Remove tags from a dataset collection
+  - [ ] Change genome build for multiple selected datasets
+  - [ ] Change genome build for a dataset collection
+  - [ ] Change data type for multiple selected datasets
+  - [ ] Change data type for a dataset collection

+### Miscellaneous
+- [ ] Test a Visualization plugin (if configured), e.g. "Charts"
+- [ ] Test a Display Application (if configured), e.g. "UCSC Genome Browser"
+- [ ] Test the scratchbook function by clicking the 3x3 grid icon in the top menu and then press the "display" (eye) button on multiple datasets
+- [ ] Send a Bug report by clicking the bug button on a failed job
+- [ ] Send a notification to users (personal and/or broadcast)